Rafael Devers Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 27th in MLB with a collective eight strikeouts per nine innings.
+- The Royals pitching staff ranks 27th in the league with a collective eight strikeouts per nine innings.

-- Royals pitchers combine to give up 138 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to allow 139 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The left-hander last pitched on Thursday against the New York Mets, when he threw six scoreless innings while giving up seven hits.
+- In his most recent appearance on Thursday against the New York Mets, the righty tossed eight scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.